realei/ai_learning_notes/coding/interview_questions.md

 When we insert into a min-heap, we always start by inserting the element at the bottom.
 We insert at the rightmost spot so as to maintain the complete tree property.

-Then, we "fix"the tree by swapping the new element with its parent, until we find an appropriate spot for the element.
+:q!Then, we "fix"the tree by swapping the new element with its parent, until we find an appropriate spot for the element.
 We essentially bubble up the minimum element.

 This takes `O(log n)` time, where n is the number of nodes in the heap.